 This last year, events at Standing Rock helped faith communities become aware of how little they know of rural Native America and how to think of the landscape spiritually.
 During the last century, the US American landscape has flip-flopped from an 80% rural population in 1900 to an 80% urban population in 2016.
 Following this same trend, the church has lost the acute awareness of the landscapes spirituality.

-In an effort to enhance a re-awareness of sacred landscape and humanities deep relationship with the American land, Yakama Christian Mission will host five days in the Bears Ears landscape.
-Over the course of those days, participants will have the opportunity to backpack and/or day-hike a region of the proposed monument.
-Participants will also sit and converse with the peoples whose lives are historical bound to the landscape.
+In an effort to enhance a re-awareness of sacred landscape and humanities deep relationship with the American land, Yakama Christian Mission will host three days in the Bears Ears landscape.
+Over the course of those days, participants will have the opportunity to backpack, day-hike, and drive the landscape.
+Participants will also sit and converse about this ancient and historical landscape.

 Please give this prayerful thought.
 The American landscape needs voices who intimately know her curves and ridges and are willing to lend their voice to her wellbeing.